Fine Art has been added to My Courses

 40% of A-level

-In the first year, you will focus on learning and developing the skills required for the subject through a series of projects.
+In the first year you will focus on learning and developing the skills required for the subject through a series of projects.
 You will have time and opportunities to explore the given themes through experimentation and exploration with a wide range of techniques and processes.
-You will then apply these skills in an increasingly independent way
+You will then apply these skills in an increasingly independent way.

-In the second year you will complete two units of work (as outlined above) You will choose your own areas of study with advice and guidance from the Fine Art staff.
+In the second year you will complete two units of work (as outlined above).
+You will choose your own areas of study with advice and guidance from the Fine Art staff.
 You will explore your theme, idea or issue fully and are encouraged to be experimental, innovative and enquiring in your approach.
 In addition, you are required to produce a related written study of 1,000 – 3,000 words.
 These two elements of the Personal investigation are marked internally using the OCR Assessment objectives and externally Moderated by the OCR awarding body.

 Methods of Teaching and Learning

 You are given a thorough grounding in core skills through experimentation in a wide variety of media.
 Students are supported through 1:1 tutorials, group critiques and peer group assessments.
 In year 2 you have focused studio time to explore your ideas, plan and create final outcomes.
 You are continually supported in making creative decisions through continual reflection and critical analysis.
-Opportunities to present & curate your artworks within an end of year public Creative Art Exhibition are one of the highlights of Year 2.
+Opportunities to present & curate your artworks within an end of year public Creative Art exhibition are one of the highlights of Year 2.

 Students are expected to progress with studio work by completing a minimum of 4.5 hours of independent study outside of lessons each week.